Nadriana100/unsupervised_ML_HW/README.md

 8. We can see in the scatter plot of the t-SNE output that we have that clusters are dense in one region and 2 clusters are smaller and equidistant to each other.
-Also, I noticed that every time I run it again the plot changes.

 ![image](https://user-images.githubusercontent.com/92575973/167062447-c9c59a58-7bdc-4af3-b00d-80b6553d4af0.png)